 The second recommended core revenue mechanism is to assess a parcel tax of \$100 per developed parcel, both residential and commercial, within the urban boundary annually for a period of 25 years.
 Such a parcel tax would require approval by two-thirds of the community's registered voters.
 The income generated by such a tax would be approximately \$400,000 per year, or \$10 million over a 25-year period.
+As with other revenues generated to fund the BRP, the funds generated by this parcel tax would be used only to acquire and maintain vacant parcels and to provide financial incentives to property owners to place conservation and other restrictive easements on their land consistent with the BRP.

-(3) Tourists and the Tourist Trade
+(5)(3) Tourists and the Tourist Trade